LGBTQ Foreign Stamp Gallery

 Antigua & Barbuda, Scott #1671a

 Best known for marrying Princess Margaret, sister of Queen Elizabeth II, Antony Armstrong-Jones, first Earl of Snowdon (1930-2017), was a British photographer and filmmaker.
 He attended Eton and Jesus College, Cambridge, coxing the eights to televised victory in 1950.
 He was inventive in design, making tiny crystal wireless sets, a gadget for rolling cigarettes, a photographic enlarger from tomato soup cans, and a radiogram.
 Having suffered polio as a teenager, he would become a tireless advocate for disabled people.
 Despite marrying twice, Lord Snowdon continually had affairs with both women and men, including Jeremy Fry.

 Famous in Argentina for her songs and books for children, María Elena Walsh (1930-2011) was a poet, novelist, musician, playwright, and composer.
-Walsh’s El país del nomeacuerdo (“I-Don’t-Remember Land”) was highly commended for the Hans Christian Andersen Award, the most important international award for children’s literature.
+Walsh's El país del nomeacuerdo ("I-Don’t-Remember Land") was highly commended for the Hans Christian Andersen Award, the most important international award for children's literature.
 Her partner for 33 years was photographer Sara Facio.
-In addition to the stamps shown, illustrations from her stories also appear on Argentina Scott #1992-95 and Scott #12487 (not shown).
+Stamps with illustrations from her stories appear on Argentina Scott #2491a-f, #1992-95 (not shown) and Scott #2487 (not shown).